 Students will be taught by demonstration and hands on experience.
 You will learn as a group learning how to produce and create your own individual design idea.

 This course is suitable for anyone who would like to learn the basics of jewellery making using Sterling Silver or Copper.
 You will have full instruction of all techniques and work in a relaxed and fun environment.

-Please bring along; a pencil, note pad, apron or clothes you dont mind getting messy, glasses for close work if you usually wear them, small plastic box for your materials kit (an empty food container will be perfect) and a hair band if you have long hair
+Please bring along; a pencil, note pad, apron or clothes you don't mind getting messy, closed toe shoes, glasses for close work if you usually wear them, small plastic box for your materials kit (an empty food container will be perfect) and a hair band if you have long hair.

 A starter jewellery kit is included in the course fee.
 This will be provided to you by your tutor on the day of the workshop.

 Apply by clicking on the APPLY NOW link on this page.
 Alternatively, you can apply by completing an application form through our Adult and Community Learning team by telephone 023 8091 1270 or via email at email@example.com.

 *Fees will apply if you are over 18.
 You may be eligible for fee support or a loan.
 To find out an accurate cost, based on your individual circumstances, please contact our Adult and Community Learning team.

 * Please note that although this tool looks to give customers the best indication of course costs, a final cost can only be confirmed once all submitted information is verified by our information, advice and guidance team.